 Understanding the mechanisms of the immune response—how various immune cells function and respond to specific pathogens; how immune cells protect against some diseases and contribute to other chronic ones—is vitally important.
 We know that these processes are controlled by specialized genes in each immune cell type.
 Individual differences in genes can be critical, but we know relatively little about how these genetic variations affect the overall immune response by functioning in specific immune cells.

-Through the power of genomics, the database will offer researchers a view of the immune system in action by pinpointing genes that are active, or poised to be active, within each type of immune cell.
+Through the power of genomics, the database offers researchers a view of the immune system in action by pinpointing genes that are active, or poised to be active, within each type of immune cell.
 With these maps in hand, researchers can focus directly on developing new vaccines and treatments for disease.